ash47/Frota/README.md

 Legends of Dota is partly done, I have most of it written in JS, needs to be ported to LUA.
 I have some classes setup for the GUI side of things.

 ###Current Status##
+ - There is a basic voting system now, when you connect you will get to vote, you can't cast a vote until you've joined a team
- - There is a bare basic pick your skills GUI, which seems to fully work
+ - There is a bare basic pick your skills GUI, which seems to fully workshould load the hud up (this will of course, be fixed)
- - Depending on how you load the server, the hud might never show, after hero selection, try: send_shit in the console, and it should load the hud up (this will of course, be fixed)

-###What's next?###
- - Next is some sort of a voting UI and a game mode loader for different game modes
+ - Voting system needs some work, the vote will never end

+ ###Up next###
+  - Making votes end
+  - Game mode system